Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves: Numerics

 \subsection{Evolution}

 We evolve our initial data using a numerical code that implements the Baumgarte-Shapiro-Shibata-Nakamura (BSSN) formalism \cite{NakOK87,ShiN95,BauS99} in spherical polar coordinates.
 Details of our numerical approach are described in \cite{BauMCM13,BauMM15}; in particular, we use a reference-metric formalism (see, e.g., \cite{ShiUF04,BonGGN04,Bro09,Gou12}) together with an appropriate rescaling of all tensorial variables to handle the coordinate singularities at the origin and on the axis analytically.
 All spatial derivatives are evaluated using a fourth-order finite-difference method.
-The latest version of our code, which we have also used in BGH, adopts a fourth-order Runge-Kutta time integrator rather than the ``partially implicit Runge-Kutta" method described in \cite{BauMCM13}.
+The latest version of our code, which we have also used in BGH, adopts a fourth-order Runge-Kutta time integrator rather than the ``partially implicit Runge-Kutta" method described in \cite{BauMCM13} (see, e.g., Fig.~3 in BGH for a demonstration of fourth-order convergence).

 As discussed in BGH, we evolve the electromagnetic fields in terms of rescaled variables $a_\varphi \equiv A_\varphi/(r \sin \theta)$ and $e^\varphi \equiv r \sin \theta \, E^\varphi$.

 A new feature in our simulations here concerns the allocation of the radial grid points.
 Following \cite{RucEB18}, the radial grid is constructed by mapping a uniform grid in a variable $x$, covering the interval $[0,1]$, to our radial variable $r = r(x)$, covering the interval $[0, r_{\rm max}]$.
 We now adopt the function